obsproject/rfcs/text/0039-service-overhaul.md

 ### Service integrations new flow

 #### How docks and CEF widget for OAuth will be created
-The front-end API will need to have a way to access and use `cef` and `panel_cookies` from the main window.
+For the docks we could add the possibility to add them through the frontend API.

+Adding to the frontend API the possibility to generate the browser widget neutral on the system use (CEF).
+Also need to add a function asking OBS Studio is browser features are availlable.

+OR

+Maybe adding an API to `obs-browser` to allow plugins to create widget and docks it without using the frontend API as a bridge.

 #### How docks will be added